ikvk/imap_tools/README.rst

 .. code-block:: python

     # NOTE: You can use 2 approaches to perform these operations
-    # "by one" - Perform operation for each message separately per N commands
+    # "by one" - Perform IMAP operation for each message separately per N commands
-    # "in bulk" - Perform operation for message set per 1 command
+    # "in bulk" - Perform IMAP operation for message set per 1 command

     with MailBox('imap.mail.com').login('test@mail.com', 'pwd', initial_folder='INBOX') as mailbox: